wlvyr/Wlvyr.Common/Wlvyr.Common.Data/README.md

 Wlvyr.Common.Data is a reusable library that provides an ADO.NET-agnostic abstraction for executing database operations.
 It encapsulates common patterns for interacting with relational databases while remaining decoupled from specific providers (e.g., SQL Server, PostgreSQL, MySQL).

-Internally uses Dapper.
-It is a lightweight micro-ORM that works on top of ADO.NET providers.
+Internally, it uses Dapper, which is a lightweight micro-ORM that works on top of ADO.NET providers.
 It excels at mapping objects to database command parameters, executing commands, and mapping results back to objects.
 While it is not a full ORM, it provides an efficient, minimal abstraction layer that allows you to write SQL queries while benefiting from an agnostic approach to the underlying ADO.NET provider.

 ## Usage